Key Takeaways

 Air Conditioning Usage & Electricity Demand

-- Heating and cooling make up about 40% of a home’s utility bills in the US.
+- Heating and cooling make up about 40% of a home’s utility bills in the U.S.

 - Air conditioning-related energy demand is anticipated to grow almost threefold by 2050, reaching 6,205 TWh.